Braid group action and quasi-split affine $\imath$quantum groups I: Introduction

 In Section~\ref{sec:Dr1}, we formulate the Drinfeld type presentation for $\tUi$, and prove Theorem~\ref{thm:B} except the verification of the relations.
 The lengthy proofs of the relations are given in Section~\ref{sec:verify1}.
 Theorem~\ref{thm:C} is proved along the way.

 {\bf Acknowledgement.} ML is partially supported by the National Natural Science Foundation of China (No. 12171333).
 WW is partially supported by the NSF grant DMS-2001351.
 WZ is supported by a GSAS fellowship at University of Virginia and WW's NSF Graduate Research Assistantship.
-We thank Zac Carlini (whose undergraduate research is supported by WW's NSF grant) for his many attempts with computer computation (SAGE, FELIX, UVA Rivanna cluster) on braid group symmetries at an early stage of this project.
+We thank Zac Carlini (whose undergraduate research is supported by WW's NSF grant) for his helpful explorations with computer computation (SAGE, FELIX, UVA Rivanna cluster) on braid group symmetries at an early stage of this project.
+We thank an anonymous referee for many comments and suggestions which help to improve the exposition.